vczh/gac/README.md

     * **Content** Necessary CSS/JPG files for document

 Improvements to the previous release
+* Added Windows 8 theme (except tab control, will be provided for the next release)
+* GacUI will choose to use Windows 7 theme or Windows 8 theme as default theme according to OS version
 * Added 1 new demos
-    * Controls.Scroll.ColorPicker
-* Modified 2 demos (updated to use the new toolstrip control package)
-    * Controls.Toolstrip.TextEditor
-    * Controls.ListView.SortingAndFiltering
+    * Template.Window.CustomizedBorder
 * Fixed bugs
-* Added toolstrip control pagkage
-* Added shortcut key manager
-* Added progress bar style
+* Fixed Controls.Toolstrip.TextEditor demo